 If you thought cruising was just for OAPs or elitists (like I once did) then you’d be very wrong.
-Fresh back from our first time cruise on the Jon Bon Jovi Runaway to Paradise tour.
+Fresh back from our first-time cruise on the Jon Bon Jovi Runaway to Paradise tour.
 Which was held on the prestigious Norwegian Pearl I learnt that cruising, is in fact for all!
 With the increased popularity of festival style cruises, the cruise liners are attracting a whole new different kind of cruiser.
 Discover our top 20 tips for your first time on a cruise.

 Cruising is huge, there are so many tips regulars of the cruise liners have learnt over their various cruises.
 There are some things that aren’t as widely vocalised too.
 So we’ve broken it down for you in our 20 handy tips for your first time on a cruise.